guidance-guarantee-programme/pension_guidance/content/pension_pot_options.md

 Your provider is likely to charge you for running your funds and whenever you get a payment.

-If you're interested in this option you might want to [get financial advice](/shop-around) first.
+If you’re interested in this option you might want to [get financial advice](/shop-around) first.

 You can [leave your pot to someone](/when-you-die) when you die but they may have to pay tax on it.

-This option is also known as 'flexi-access drawdown'.
+This option is also known as ‘flexi-access drawdown’.

 ###Tax with flexible income
 The income you get from the fund is taxable.
 Your provider will pay you the income with any [tax due](/tax) already taken off.